The global skills and competency framework for the digital world

 Ensures adherence to technical strategies and architectures.

-Plans and leads data engineering activities for strategic, large and complex programmes.
+Plans and leads data engineering for strategic, high-impact, large and complex programmes ensuring alignment with organisational objectives and industry practices.